EchNet/videosdr/docs/customizing_optin.md

 4. Download an existing .json file.

-5. Paste the contents of the .json file into a JSON or text editor.
+5. Paste the contents of the .json file into a JSON editor.

 6. Edit the contents (see below for Tips)

+7. Rename the file to NEWNAME.json

-7. Upload the edited file to NEWNAME.json
+8. Upload the edited file to the OptIn folder of the S3 bucket.

-8. Present the customer with the code snippet:
+9. Present the customer with the code snippet:
 ```
 <script async defer src="https://s3.amazonaws.com/code.convo360.com/OptIn/optin-min.js?NEWNAME"></script>
 ```